carbonext-tech/api-b2b-docs/docs/core-concepts/allowed-filters.md

 --------- | ------
 entity | Your entity can be any [resource](/docs/core-concepts/resources) return that we saw on the previous page about Resources

-This endpoint returns the fields accepted for filtering and sorting, it is important to mention, that sort has the `created_desc` filter by default.
+This endpoint returns the fields accepted for filtering and sorting.
+It is important to mention that sort has the `created_desc` filter by default.

 ### Example Request